gerdablum/basic-face-filter/README.md

 # Real time face filter

 This project realizes a very basic face filter, similar to the snapchat/instagram filters out there (but much more basic).
 Per default, your face is replaced by hide-the-pain-harold's face.
 Custom images can be added of course.
-See the stunning result above:
+See the stunning result below:

 <img src="example.jpg" width="200"/>